learning-dev/term-assignment/README.md

 - **Application (Layer 7)** - layer closest to the **end user**, which means **both OSI application layer and user interact directly with software application.** This layer interacts with software applications that implement a communicating component.

+## Request Response Protocol

+Request-response protocal is basic **method that computers use to communicate**, in which the **sender(client computer) requests for data and the second (server) responds to the request.**

+## Web API

+**API** - kind of interface which has set of functions that allow programmers to access specific features or data of an application or other services.

+**Web API** is an API that on **Web** and uses HTTP protocol.

+## REST API - Representational state transfer

+**API** that follows the following rules:
+- **Client Server Architecture** - separating client and server constraints, which allows them to evolve independently.

+- **Statelessness** - NO client context being stored on the server between requests.
+Each request from any client contains all the information necessary to service the request, and the session state is held in the client.

+- **Cacheability** - clients and intermediaries can cache responses.
+Response must specify (explicitly or implicitly) that if it is cacheable or not, to prevent client from getting stale response.
+Well-managed caching partially or completely eliminates some client-server interactions, further improving scalability and performance.

+- **Layered system** - A client cannot ordinarily tell **whether it is connected directly to the end server, or to an intermediary along the way**.
+This means that the **client doesn't know if it's talking with an intermediate or the actual server.**

+## HTTP Status Codes

+HTTP status codes are issued by server in respose to client's request and they have a meaning for each status code like **200 for success**, **404 for resource not found.**

+## HTML

+**Hypertext Markup Language** (HTML) is the standard markup language **for documents designed to be displayed in a web** browser.

+## Box Model

+The term **Box Model** refers to a box that wrap around every html element.
+It consists of **margin, borders, padding and the actual content**

+## Margin

+Area outside the border of an HTML element.
+It is transparent.
+You can specify for four corners i.e. top, bottom, right and left.

+## Padding

+Area between border and actaul content of an HTML element.
+It is transparent.
+You can specify for four corners i.e. top, bottom, right and left.

+## CSS Selectors

+Used to select the **content you want to style**.
+Selectors are the part of CSS rule set.
+CSS selectors select HTML elements according to its id, class, type, attribute etc.

+## CSS Specificity

+CSS Specificity is the set of the rules applied to CSS selectors in **order to determine which style is applied** to an element.